-A much safer alternative is a catalytic heater that doesn’t use flame to produce the heat.
-It does however produce carbon dioxide and use oxygen so your room should not be air tight.
+A much safer alternative is a catalytic heater that doesn’t use a flame to produce the heat.
+It does, however, produce carbon dioxide and use oxygen so your room should not be airtight.

 Catalytic heaters are available that heat from propane, natural gas, white gas (coleman fuel) and kerosene.
 This is a really safe and effective product for heating without power.

 Safety should be first since it is most important, but I put it last so hopefully you would remember it.

 As I said, carbon monoxide is a very real danger and should be foremost in your mind when using any fueled heater that heats with flame.